is now available! Read about the new features and fixes from November.

 Exit code 259 can mean STILL_ACTIVE when the terminal is trying to start a new process such as PowerShell.exe.
 You can try killing unused programs and processes on your machine in case one of them is keeping a terminal shell process active and unable to relaunch.

-Anti-virus software running on your machine may also interfere with starting your terminal shell.
+Anti-virus software running on your machine might also interfere with starting your terminal shell.

 Terminal exits with code 3221225786 (or similar)